OCA/field-service/fieldservice_vehicle_stock/readme/DESCRIPTION.rst

 This module is an add-on for the Field Service application in Odoo.
-It provides inventory and stock operations.
+It allows you to establish stock locations for field service vehicles and process stock moves with field service vehicles.